-A son, Egbert (sometimes spelt Ecgberht), was born to Ealhmund of Kent.
+Egbert (sometimes spelt Ecgberht) of Wessex, was born to Ealhmund of Kent.

 King Cynewulf of Wessex was murdered.
-Beothric was elected to be King but Egbert contested this.
+Beothric was elected to be King but Egbert contested this, believing he had a legitimate claim to the throne.
 Beothric maintained his position and Egbert fled to Mercia where he took refuge with King Offa.

 Egbert married Redburga, allegedly daughter of Charlemagne, King of the Franks, but this is uncertain.